intel/zephyr.js/README.md

 make JS=samples/HelloWorld.js ARC_CROSS_COMPILE=/Volumes/CrossToolNG/arc-elf32/1.6.9+1.0.1/bin/arc-elf32-
 ```

-Note.
-There's currently a bug that you'll run into a linker issue using the latest Zephyr (1.7.0),
+**Note** There's currently a bug that you'll run into a linker issue using the latest Zephyr (1.7.0).
-we filed a bug upstream to track this, we'll update this document once that is fixed.
+We filed a bug upstream to track this; we'll update this document once that is fixed.

 ### Other targets like FRDM-K64F or possibly other ARM boards on Mac
-This also have limited support currently, the requiremenet here is that you'll
+These also have limited support currently.
+The requiremenet is that you'll
 need to install the GCC ARM Embedded cross compiler [here](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads)

 After you download it, set these environment variables:
 ```bash
 $ export GCCARMEMB_TOOLCHAIN_PATH="~/Downloads/gcc-arm-none-eabi-6-2017-q1-update/"
 $ export ZEPHYR_GCC_VARIANT=gccarmemb
 ```

-Then you can build it like:
+Then you can build like this:
 ```bash
 make JS=samples/HelloWorld.js BOARD=frdm_k64f CROSS_COMPILE=~/Downloads/gcc-arm-none-eabi-6-2017-q1-update/bin/arm-none-eabi-
 ```